edgexfoundry/edgex-examples/application-services/custom/camera-management/README.md

       b.
 Copy and paste [docker-compose.override.yml](edge-video-analytics/evam-mqtt-edgex/docker-compose.override.yml) from the above copied folder into edgex-compose/compose-builder directory.
          Insert full path of `edgex-compose/compose-builder` directory under volumes in this `docker-compose.override.yml`.
+   > **Note**: Please note that both the services in this file need the full path to be inserted for their volumes.

 8. Run the following command to start all the Edgex services.
 ```shell
    docker compose -f docker-compose.yml -f docker-compose.override.yml up -d